tmorgner/Projeny/README.md

 - From Source

     - Clone this repo to a place on your hard drive
-    - Make sure python 3.x is installed and that you have also installed the following:
+    - Make sure python 3.6 is installed. cx_freeze, the tool to build .exe files from Python sources will not work with Python 3.7!
-        - pyyaml (to install run `pip install pyyaml`)
-        - python for windows extensions (download [here](https://sourceforge.net/projects/pywin32/) for your version of python)
+        - Install the ``virtualenv`` tool:

+                pip install virtualenv

+        - create an virtual environment for this project.

+                virtualenv venv

+        - activate the virtual environment everytime you work with the project's sources.
+The virtual environment contains all 3rd party libraries needed for the project.
+If you run Projeny directly from the Python sources, the scripts will activate and deactivate this environment for you as needed.

+                source venv/bin/activate.ps1

+        - fetch all required packages

+                pip install -r requirements.txt

     - Open UnityPlugin/Projeny.sln in Visual Studio
-    - Build in Release Mode
+    - Build in Debug Mode
-    - Add the Projeny/Source/bin folder to your windows path
+    - Add the Projeny/Content/Development/bin folder to your windows path

+To build an installer from the sources, activate the ``virtualenv`` environment as described above and run ``BuildScripts\PackageBuild.bat``.

 ## <a id="overview"></a>Overview